UPPS No. 04.01.01

 ensure information is recoverable in accordance with risk management decisions (see TAC 202.72 (2)).

 - The user role is the default role possessed by all users of Texas State information resources.
 Users of information resources shall use those resources for defined purposes that are consistent with their institutional responsibilities and always in compliance with established controls.
-Users must comply with the university’s published security policies and procedures, as well as with security bulletins and alerts that IT Security or other IT units issue in response to specific risks or threats.
+Users must comply with the university’s published security policies and procedures, as well as with security bulletins and alerts that Information Security or other IT units issue in response to specific risks or threats.
 The use of Texas State information resources implies that the user has knowledge of and agrees to comply with the university’s policies governing such use (see TAC 202.72 (3)).

 Employee users are responsible for ensuring the privacy and security of the information they access in the normal course of their work.
 Employees are also responsible for the security of any terminal, workstation, printer or similar electronic device utilized in the normal course of their work.
 Employees are authorized to use only those resources and materials that are appropriate and consistent with their job functions and must not violate or compromise the privacy or security of any data or systems accessible via the university computer network.
 See UPPS No. 04.01.07, Appropriate Use of Information Resources, for additional information about acceptable and prohibited uses of Texas State’s information resources.